Treating Cardiovascular Diseases in Wisconsin and Northern Illinois

 - Catheter ablation

 - Minimally invasive surgery or open-heart surgery, including maze surgery or other combinations of surgery with ablation, which disrupts the path of abnormal electrical impulses

 - Some of these treatments can be done alone, or in combination with each other

 A Leader in Atrial Fibrillation Management

 Aurora Health Care is a nationally recognized leader in diagnosing, managing and treating atrial fibrillation.
-Our physicians and nurses in The Atrial Fibrillation Center (link) in Milwaukee, Wisconsin provide state-of-the art, comprehensive care for patients suffering from all types of heart rhythm disorders.
+Our physicians and nurses in The Atrial Fibrillation Ablation Center in Milwaukee, Wisconsin provide state-of-the art, comprehensive care for patients suffering from all types of heart rhythm disorders.
 We also partner with other health care professionals including cardiologists and heart surgeons to help manage and treat patients with arrhythmia.

 Starting in 1977, Aurora Health Care’s Cardiac Electrophysiology Department was one of the first programs in the nation to diagnose and treat patients with heart rhythm disorders.
 We use the most advanced technologies available, some of which we developed.
 Our program is one of the busiest in the country.

 Aurora doctors are conveniently located throughout eastern Wisconsin and northeastern Illinois.
 Find a doctor or heart specialist near you.
 To get a second opinion or if you need assistance finding a provider, please call 888-649-6892.